 The surname Halsal was first found in Lancashire where they held a family seat as Lords of the manor of Halsall.
 At the time of the taking of the Domesday Book in 1086 the village of Halsall was held by Count Roger de Poitou, a Norman noble who was Earl of Lancaster, and conjecturally the Halsalls are descended from this line.
 "The manor [of Birkdale, Lancashire], in the reign of Henry IV., was held by the Halsalls."
 Unfortunately, by the 17th century the manor was passed on to other families.

 Perhaps this entry will shed some light into the lost manor.
 "By this time there had probably been an infeudation in favour of the Halsall family.
 In 1346, the fourth part of a knight's fee in Argar Meols was held by Otes de Halsall; he rendered 10s [(shillings)], but it was stated that the place 'had been annihilated by the sea and there was no habitation there.'
 From an inquisition taken in 1404, it appears that the manors of Argar Meols and Birkdale had been held by Otes' father, Gilbert, so that the transfer from the old lords to the new must have taken place about 1320. "

 Early History of the Halsal family

-Another 273 words (20 lines of text) covering the years 1548 and 1599 are included under the topic Early Halsal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halsal research.
+Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Halsal History in all our PDF Extended History products and printed products wherever possible.